maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 11.`\|`ITB`| :large_blue_diamond: :small_blue_diamond:

-Now make sure all the blueprints are in the **Room 5** folder.
  Move the **Player Start** node to the front of room 5.
 Press the <kbd>Play</kbd> button and make sure the ligths and the glow are all set to unique colors.

 ![](../images/line2.png)